QubitProducts/kube-ci/README.md

 ## Manual Check Run steps

-On successful completion of the default template of your workflow, kube-ci can present an extra set of check-runs, set to "needs_action".
+On successful completion of the default template of your workflow, kube-ci can present an extra set of check-runs, set to "neutral".
 The user can then run, or skip those steps using buttons on the check-run.
 If the user clicks "Run", a new argo-workflow will be run for that step.

+Manual check run steps default to "neutral" conclusion, which present as grey, and will not mark the check as failing.
+If you want to force a given template to be run, you can set the essentialTemplates configuration , or override the value using the workflow annotation.

 Check runs are not presented in the following circumstances:
 - If the default entrypoint workflow fails